habbes/experiments/Utf8JsonWriterForOData/Utf8JsonWriterSamples/README.md

 In my sample program I flushed after every 66th iteration of the `foreach customer` loop.
 This amounts to roughly 14K bytes buffered before every flush, which is close to `JsonSerializer`'s defaults.
 I initially flushed after every iteration and placed a breakpoint just before the flush call.
 Using the debugger to inspect the `Utf8JsonWriter` just before the flush showed that 222 bytes were pending (i.e. buffered), 222 * 66 ~ 14K.

+One of the key considerations we would have to make if we adopt the `Utf8JsonWriter` in OData is when to flush and it which level to abstract the flushing.
+I don't think it would be a good idea to expose this to the user.

 ### Validation

 The `Utf8JsonWriter` performs some validation by default to ensure you're writing compliant JSON.
 Things like writing a property or value at the wrong place will throw an exception.
 You can disable validation by passing a `JsonWriterOptions` options object to the constructor with the `SkipValidation` property set to `true`.
 This may improve performance.

-PS: This does not perform duplicate key validation.
+This does not seem to perform duplicate key validation.

 ### Keeping track of nested scope

-The `Utf8JsonWriter` uses a bit stack (`struct BitStack`) to keep track of the current scope and wether it's currently inside an object or array.
+The `Utf8JsonWriter` uses a [bit stack (`struct BitStack`)](https://source.dot.net/#System.Text.Json/System/Text/Json/BitStack.cs,17cdc79d4f0fb216) to keep track of the current scope and wether it's currently inside an object or array.
 The bitstack is simply a `long` variable (64 bits) where each bit position represents a nesting level.
 Each bit value represents whether or not we're in an object or array.
 When you call `writer.WriteStartObject()` or `writer.WriteStartArray()` it writes an open brace (`{`) or bracket (`[`) and "pushes" a 1 or 0 to the bit stack: i.e. it increments the depth counter and sets the bit at that position to 1 or 0.
 If the depth exceeds 64 levels, extra bits are pushed into an `int[]` array, each element of the array can hold 32 values/levels before a going to the next element.

-In OData's `JsonWriter` There's an actual Scope (`sealed class Scope`) stack `Stack<Scope>`.
+In OData's `JsonWriter` There's an actual [Scope (`sealed class Scope`) stack `Stack<Scope>`](https://github.com/OData/odata.net/blob/0bc9105b0e0e53f7e4b666e5422a82bad27c6036/src/Microsoft.OData.Core/Json/JsonWriter.cs#L36).
 The `Scope` class maintains state about a particular nesting level, such as the scope type (array, object or "JSON padding function scope" which is used for `JSONP` support).
 I think this implementation has unnecessary abstractions for such a small number of scope types and can be optimized away.

-At a higher-level, the `JsonSerializer` uses a custom `WriterStack` struct with a backing array to keep track of the writer's state stored in a `WriterStackFrame` struct. `ODataWriterCore` uses a custom `ScopeStack` backed by `List` stored in `Scope` class that maintains more complex metadata about the current state of the writer.
+At a higher-level, the `JsonSerializer` uses a custom [`WriteStack`](https://source.dot.net/#System.Text.Json/System/Text/Json/Serialization/WriteStack.cs,22f25e53efb8201e) struct with a backing array to keep track of the writer's state stored in a `WriterStackFrame` struct. `ODataWriterCore` uses a custom [`ScopeStack`](https://github.com/OData/odata.net/blob/0bc9105b0e0e53f7e4b666e5422a82bad27c6036/src/Microsoft.OData.Core/ODataWriterCore.cs#L3670) backed by `List` stored in `Scope` class that maintains more complex metadata about the current state of the writer.
+What are the practical considerations for making a non-trivial like `ScopeStack` and `Scope` structs?, [we've had a similar discussion regarding ODataUri](https://github.com/OData/odata.net/issues/2163).
+It may be worthwhile to investigate whether this would be beneficial for OData.

 ### Value conversion

 In OData core, the writers take `ODataResource`, `ODataResourceSet` and similer instances as input.
 An `ODataResource` has a collection of property items, each with a key and value.
 The values of properties are of type `object` so that they can reference any type of value.
 This means that primitive structs like `int` and `bool` will have to be boxed when CLR types are converted to `ODataResource` instances, and will have to be unboxed when the types are passed to the inner `JsonWriter` due to the casting to and from `object`.
-Here's an excerpt from [JsonWriterExtensions]() to illustrate this:
+Here's an excerpt from [JsonWriterExtensions](https://github.com/OData/odata.net/blob/0bc9105b0e0e53f7e4b666e5422a82bad27c6036/src/Microsoft.OData.Core/Json/JsonWriterExtensions.cs#L56) that illustrates this:

 ```c#
 void WritePrimitiveValue(this IJsonWriter, object value)